walterhiggins/WMPJS/README.md

 ![](images/chapter-09/flowchart.png)

 ### Nested blocks
-The `if` statement is one of several *block* statements in javascript, that is, statements which have an accompanying block of text.
+The `if` statement is one of several *block* statements in Javascript, that is, statements which have an accompanying block of text.
 Other example of *block* statements in Javascript are the `for`, and `while` statements which we'll explore later.
 Any *block* statement can have within its block, other block statements.
 When you have one or more blocks inside another block it's called *nesting*.
 The updated `numberGuess.js` file below adds a cool enhancement for players who play the game at the in-game prompt rather than at the server console window.
 Update your code to match the code below:

 <caption>Listing 9.4: Fireworks for Winners.</caption>